Curriculum and Instruction (CI)

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 CI 5375.
-Problems in Elementary Education.
+Problems of Practice in Elementary Education.

 CI 5376.
 Problems in Secondary Education.